UNT conducts a routine test of its Eagle Alert system once every long semester. This is a good time to check your contact information at my.unt.edu.

 UNT uses a system called Eagle Alert to quickly notify you with critical information in an emergency.

-Eagle Alert allows UNT administrators to quickly contact campus community members by phone about emergency situations affecting the safety and well being of people on and around the UNT campus.
-The system sends voice messages to the phones, including cell phones, of all active faculty, staff and students.
-The system also can send text messages to cell phones if you grant the system permission to do so before hand.
+Eagle Alert allows UNT administrators to quickly contact campus community members in emergency situations affecting the safety and well being of people on and around the UNT campus.
+The system sends a message (recorded voice and text) to the user's phone and an email to all active students, faculty and staff.
+The system must have the user's updated information and permission to send text messages for Eagle Alert.

 And @UNTEagleAlert is UNT's official campus emergency Twitter account.
 By following @UNTEagleAlert, you will receive emergency messages and updates in real time to keep you informed.